-Filet of Flounder cutlets are so tasty, crispy on the outside yet light and delicious on the inside.
+Filet of Flounder Cutlets ~ are lightly fried creating tasty, crispy on the outside yet light and delicious on the inside.
 Serve it with a finishing touch of tangy squeezed lemon.
 Yum!
 Simple and delicious, these flounder filets are so yummy your family won’t believe they are eating fish.

 Still today, she uses her “chicken of the sea cutlets” gimmick on all her grandchildren, and over the years all the grand kids have acquired a taste for flounder filet.
 What a great strategy Mom!